eperezcosano/hexagonal-grid/README.md

   }
 }
 ```
-Notice we want that the next hexagon we are going to draw fits inside the canvas.
-Let's test it out.
+Notice whether the subsequent hexagon, in every iteration, that we are going to draw fits inside the canvas.

 ### Result
 https://codepen.io/eperezcosano/pen/XWXGKwP

 ## Third Step: The Grid

 That is it!
 We are just one step away from success.
 All we need is to repeat the same procedure but in the row below repeatedly.
-But, how much lower it is from the original row?
+But, how much lower is it from the original row?
 Let's find it out:

 ![](https://eperezcosano.github.io/c92173d5dbbc6b8061598818d253339e/column.svg)

-This would be a final scheme of our grid, showing the first four centers of each row to get a good view what is going on.
+This would be the final scheme of our grid, showing the first four centers of each row to get a good view on what is going on.
 From the center _(0,0)_ we can see that the blue arrow takes a distance of twice the length of the hexagon height that sums up to **2rsin60º**.
 The rest is going to be the same taking into account this offset.
 We modify our function to draw many lines as the last hexagon fits in the canvas height.

 ```javascript
 function drawGrid(width, height) {